 The Master of Arts or Master of Science in Interdisciplinary Studies is a degree program intended for students who wish to continue education at the graduate level but do not seek specialized training concentrated in a major area.
 This program is not a substitute for the traditional master’s degree; rather, it is designed for students with broader interests in several fields or for those whose career goals do not match fully with a single identifiable academic unit or department.
 Emphasis is placed on continued intellectual and cultural development in a constantly changing society in which new career interests may extend over several traditional specializations.

 Each program, exclusive of those tracks with required courses, is developed individually according to the student’s interests and background.
 Among the few restrictions are the requirements that work be taken in at least three different subject areas and that no more than 12 hours be presented in any one area.
 Also, no more than 18 hours may be taken within a single college, except Arts and Sciences.
 No more than 12 hours can be taken in the Rawls College of Business.
 Most students pursue the 36-hour nonthesis plan, but the thesis option (24 hours of graduate coursework plus 6 hours of thesis ) may be appropriate in occasional circumstances when the student’s previous work seems to qualify him or her for research.
-For the 36-hour nonthesis option, students may choose the master’s examination, an internship, or the portfolio as their terminal project.
+For the 36-hour nonthesis option, students may choose the master’s examination, an internship, a project report, or the portfolio as their terminal project.

 The standard admission policy for applicants to other degree programs will apply to those seeking admission to the interdisciplinary master’s program.
-Applicants must submit satisfactory GRE or GMAT scores and undergraduate records.
+Applicants may submit satisfactory GRE or GMAT scores and undergraduate records.
 Students must have a 3.0 GPA on previous graduate work.
 For further information, contact the coordinator of the program in the Graduate School office.

 Students normally select areas of study that meet their own educational and career requirements, as described above.
 However, a number of study themes are identified in the following paragraphs that provide somewhat more specialized focus, while maintaining the interdisciplinary nature of the program as originally approved.